 Recruitment and Appointment of new Trustees: Members of the Executive Committee act as the Trustees of the Charity.
 The General Assembly elects new Trustees on the advice of the Regions of the CPA.
 All Trustees are unpaid.

-Headquarters Secretariat organises induction sessions for new Trustees.
+Induction and Training of new Trustees: The CPA Headquarters Secretariat organises induction sessions for new Trustees.
 New Trustees also receive recent data on the operations of the CPA, including financial reports and minutes of immediate past meetings.
 The CPA Headquarters Secretariat updates Trustees on recent Charity legislation/ developments at their bi-annual meetings.